- Marriage Counseling

 - Stressed or relationship struggles

 - Anxiety, Stress, Relationships, MidLife, Alcohol, Drugs, ACA, Codependence counseling

 Click links below for more info on each specialization:

-•MOOD: worrying, anxiety, depression, stress, panic attacks, cbt
+•MOOD: worrying, anxiety, depression, stress, panic attacks, CBT therapy

-•ADDICTION or misuse: alcohol, drugs, dui counseling, codependence, dealing with a love one’s mental health or alcohol or drug use, adult children of alcoholics, aca counseling
+•ADDICTION or misuse: alcohol, drugs, codependence, parents or partners concerned about a love one’s alcohol or drug use, adult children of alcoholics, aca counseling

 You can be confident that I’ll be with you to inspire, challenge, and encourage.